Workforce Analytics: A Model For Predictive & Prescriptive Capability

 - Strategic: At this stage, analytics work is in alignment with operational metrics and people strategies.

-- Predictive: By the predictive stage, organizations can perform modeling and risk analysis, and have the capability to rate the quality of decisions.
+- Predictive: Predictive workforce monitoring allows organizations to perform modeling and risk analysis, and have the capability to rate the quality of decisions.

 - Prescriptive: Full maturity of the workforce analytics program allows confidence in modeling and prediction, and can prescribe behaviors that should be followed to achieve good outcomes and identify where to focus resources.
 When the organization’s analytics program reaches the prescriptive stage, it has the ability to make proactive decisions and head off problems before they develop.